 Micah Chervin, Science Department Leader — Mr. Chervin grew up in the sunshine Atlanta, Georgia.
 After graduating from the University of Maryland, he pursued a career teaching in Washington, DC public schools.
 After earning a Masters in the Art of Teaching from Relay Graduate School of Education, Micah taught in Brownsville, Brooklyn before finally making his way to MESA.
 In his spare time, Micah enjoys reading, running, surfing, and capoeira.

-Stefanie Bingham, 9th Grade Team Leader and STEM I Teacher — Ms. Bingham was born in Philadelphia, PA and raised in Willingboro, NJ.
+Stefanie Bingham, Science Teacher and Lower House Co-Leader — Ms. Bingham was born in Philadelphia, PA and raised in Willingboro, NJ.
 She was awarded a full four year Division 1 basketball scholarship to attend St. Francis College (BK) NY, where she received her degree in Psychology while minoring in Biology.
 She recently received her MAT of Secondary Science from Relay Graduate School of Education.
 When Ms. Bingham isn't teaching, you can find her playing basketball or eating sushi.

 Kate Goldbaum, Science Teacher — Ms. Goldbaum grew up in a small town in North Carolina before attending the University of North Carolina at Chapel Hill.
 In college, she studied Biology and creative writing and remains passionate about the intersection of art and science.
 While pursuing her degree, Kate obtained her teaching credentials through the UNC Baccalaureate Education in Science and Teaching (UNC-BEST) Program.
 This year, Kate will be teaching Psychology and Anatomy & Physiology.